gec/reef-sprinkle-scripts/README.markdown

 You should get prompted for the password of the admin user on the target box.
 If there is a failure there will be a big ruby stack trace error message, that should tell us what command failed.
 For more information rerun with a "-v" option and all of the output on the server will be printed as well.

 If it was successfull (no error messages) then you should be able to run it again and see that you don't get prompted for the admin password, it is necessary to run this step from every "development machine" you plan on deploying from.

+## Configurations:
+We have a couple of cofigurations we have prepared, please install the most minimal for your needs.
+In paticular it will try to install the sun-jvm, which may lead to serious issues if you have another java installed:

+* qpid_server.rb:     builds and installs qpid broker and boost 1_45 from source
+  - qpid       (apache messaging broker, running on standard port 5672)
+  - qpid-tools (python tools to see qpid status, installed to /usr/bin/qpid-*)

+* reef_node.rb:       minimal setup to run a reef node (recommended for most users)
+  - everything from qpid_server
+  - postgresql (database)
+  - sun-jdk    (java vm can be commented out if there is already java on the machine)
+  - screen     (utility to do multiple windows in single console)

+* reef_build_node.rb: minimal setup to rebuild reef from source
+  - everything from reef_node
+  - protoc     (protobuf compiler)
+  - sun-jdk    (need java and xjc, if both of those are on path can be commented out)
+  - qpid daemon(running on a differnt port for testing 5673)
+  - maven3     (from "source" not the ubunutu package which is quite old)

+If there is any doubt what is going to be installed, adding the "-c -t" arguments will have screen tell you a bit about the package hierarchy and then have it "dry run" the install and just check which packages it would install.

+## Sprinkle a configuration onto the target
+After installing sprinkle and preparing a "target box" with a clean copy of ubunutu we can run the sprinkle commands to load sets of software onto the target in an automated fashion.

+    # install git and check out the sprinkle files
+    sudo apt-get install git
+    git co git://github.com/gec/reef-sprinkle-scripts.git
+    # change directory to where you checked out reef-sprinkle-scripts
+    cd ~/reef-sprinkle-scripts

+    nano deploy.rb # change role: target_box ip address value to point to target box sprinkle -s reef_node.rb -v

+This may take a long time, especially if packages are being compiled from source (qpid in particular), i've found it useful to be logged onto the box and run htop to see that progress is being made lots of applications should be installed and if anything fails we need to look at the error messages returned to us.
+There are a few issue that can be fixed by running again, try running it a second time with the -v flag if there are problems (but please post the errors anyways)

+If the process completes succesfully we have now installed all of the "server level" software.
+Note that though we may have installed a database server, that doesn't mean we have setup the users or database tables necessary for any specific installation of reef, make sure to read the documents that came with your distribution.

 # Troubleshooting: